Arpit29m/Swiggy-Sales-Analysis-Excel-Dashboard/README.md

 # Swiggy-Sales-Analysis-Excel-Dashboard
-Interactive Excel dashboard analyzing Swiggy sales performance and business insights.
+This project is an interactive Microsoft Excel dashboard that analyzes Swiggy food delivery data across multiple cities and restaurants.
+The dashboard provides insights into pricing, ratings, food categories, and regional trends to support data-driven business decisions.